European Union disability policy

 The European Union policy for disabled people guarantees governmental responsibility for all disabled people in all of the EU's 27 member states.
-This policy operates in the framework of the subsidiarity principle: if possible, one should improve at the national level, though in principle the EU will refrain from setting hefty laws in this area.
-Through the activities of the Council of Europe and the United Nations, the EU disability policy has since been in effect in many EU countries for years.
+This policy operates in the framework of the subsidiarity principle: if possible, one should improve at the national level, though in principle the EU will refrain from setting strictly binding laws in this area.
+Through the combined activities of the Council of Europe and the United Nations, the EU disability policy has been in effect in many EU member states for years.

 Background

-During World War I, the disability protection system in Europe covered only war veterans and soldiers, based on the conviction that people are owed this protection when they have sacrificed for their country.
-This principle is also referred to in terms of a Quid pro quo duty, as the soldiers should receive something in exchange for their service.
+During the First World War, the disability protection system in Europe covered only war veterans and soldiers, based on the concept that people are owed this protection when they have sacrificed for their country.
+This principle is also referred to in terms of a quid pro quo duty, as soldiers should receive something in exchange for their service.

-After World War II, attitudes changed towards disability, in part because of the millions of people injured in its aftermath.
-Furthermore, there existed a high level of unemployment among disabled people throughout Europe.
-Therefore, after 1945, European states responded to this situation by forcing employers to recruit disabled veterans and this policy was later extended to cover disabled civilians.
+After the Second World War, attitudes changed towards disability, in part because of the millions of people injured in its aftermath.
+Furthermore, there also existed a high level of unemployment among disabled people throughout Europe in the postwar period.
+Therefore, post 1945, European states responded to this situation by initially forcing employers to recruit disabled veterans and this policy was later extended to cover disabled civilians.

 European legislation for disabled people

 From the beginning of the European Community (EC), the process of lawmaking within the union was subject to the conventions and declarations of the United Nations.
 Eventually, the EC made its own laws regarding disabled people before transitioning into the European Union (EU) in the early 1990s.
-Below is a timeline of legislation regarding disabled people established by the EU, or through its predecessor bodies, split into two periods, from 1945 to 1992 and from 1992-present.
-The first period guaranteed broad rights to persons with disabilities and non-disabled people alike, though during the second period, treaties and policies came into force which specifically focused on the rights of disabled people.
+Below is a timeline of legislation regarding disabled people established by the EU, or through its predecessor bodies, split into two periods, from 1945 to 1992 and from 1992 to the present.
+The first period guaranteed broad rights to persons with disabilities and non-disabled people alike.
+From the early 1990s onwards, various treaties and policies came into force which specifically focused on enhancing the rights of disabled people.